upkbs-chronobiology/somnus/README.md

 The database runs in a separate container than the main application in production.
 As main application updates usually shouldn't affect the db image (short of schema changes), hence building that image is rarely necessary.
-Schema updates should be executed on a copy of the production db, then replace it.
+Schema updates should either be executed on a copy of the production db, then replace it, or they should be tested locally on a backup before prod execution.

 However, to build a complete fresh H2 docker image, do the following: